VenithNET/streetpass-shop/README.txt

 c) How do I upload to the StreetPass-Shop?
 Run the GM9 script and select backup instead of restore.
 Then put the SD into a computer and upload the file to the site. https://streetpass.venith.net/
+d) If I upload a updated Streetpass data file what will happen to the old one?
+All copies of the file will be stored, this is a limitation of not having a proper dev team to help me out with this 247.
+This is a simple flask script and I suggest reading the source code.
+If you would like to contribute please contact me.
+My socials are available on my profile at https://github.com/MattTheTekie

 HOSTING:
 The support and unistore link can be found on our website above.